ashprabaker/openapi-to-mcp/README.md

 3. 💾 Preserve any existing configurations
 4. 🏷️ Auto-generate a server name based on the API title
 5. 🔄 Automatically restart Claude Desktop (if -R flag is used)

+When registering an API with Claude Desktop, the tool automatically adds the `--no-ui` flag to ensure clean JSON communication between Claude and the server.
+This prevents the ASCII art and colorful output from interfering with the MCP protocol.

 The auto-restart feature works on macOS, Windows, and Linux, allowing you to immediately use your new API without manually restarting Claude.